Endogenous Fructose

 When Does Your Body Produce Fructose?

-Endogenous fructose is part of an evolutionary ""survival switch""—a mechanism that was once helpful during times of drought or famine, allowing the body to store fat, retain water, and reduce energy usage.
-However, in today’s environment, where we face chronic stress, processed food, and overnutrition, this same switch becomes a liability.
+Endogenous fructose is part of an evolutionary "survival switch"—a mechanism that was once helpful during times of drought or famine, allowing the body to store fat, retain water, and reduce energy usage.
+This mechanism allowed for rapid energy processing in order to stimulate epigenetic changes and metabolic alterations promoting survival scenarios (like famine) by storing energy in fat cells.
+In modern conditions it can backfire: fructose activates a number of signaling pathways - a cascade of metabolic stress, particularly when fructose intake is frequent or excessive - which explain its detrimental effects on the body, especially on the liver, where it is stored and absorbed.
+In today's environment, where we face chronic stress, processed food, and overnutrition, this same survival switch becomes a liability.
 It gets flipped too easily and too often.

 Common triggers for endogenous fructose production include: